mozilla/application-services/docs/design/remerge/rfc.md

 #### 1. Large data sets are out of scope.

-For collections that expect to store many thousands of records for typical use cases, another solution (we should encourage those teams to reach out to us instead).
+For collections that expect to store many thousands of records for typical use cases, another solution is required (we should encourage those teams to reach out to us instead).

 #### 2. No support for inter-record references.